-PITTSBURGH (AP) — Ahmed Hill scored 17 points and Virginia Tech shot 50 percent from the floor in the second half to spark a come-from-behind 66-63 win over Pittsburgh on Tuesday night.
+PITTSBURGH (AP) — Down big at the half, Virginia Tech dug deep to shoot 50 percent from the floor in the second half to spark a come-from-behind 66-63 win over Pittsburgh on Tuesday night.

-Seth Allen made a 3-pointer with 1:08 remaining for the Hokies and Pitt missed three 3-point attempts on the final possession.
+Seth Allen made a 3-pointer with 1:08 remaining to give the Hokies the lead for good and Pitt missed three 3-point attempts on the final possession.

-Virginia Tech (18-7, 7-6 ACC) trailed the entire first half, but caught up with a seven-point possession in the second.
-Michael Young was given an intentional foul and Hill made both free throws.
-Justin Bibbs then hit a 3-pointer to give the Hokies their first lead.
+Virginia Tech (18-7, 7-6) trailed the entire first half but caught up quickly with a seven-point possession early in the second half.
+Ahmed Hill made a layup for two of his team-high 17 points.
+Pitt's Michael Young was given an intentional foul on the play and Hill made both free throws.
+Bibbs then hit a 3-pointer to give the Hokies their first lead of the game.

 Pitt (14-12, 3-10) got out to a big lead early thanks to shooting 69.2 percent from 3-point range in the first half.
 Cameron Johnson was 4 of 5 from beyond the arc before the break as the Panthers built an 11-point lead.

-Johnson finished with 17 points and 11 rebounds for his first career double-double.
+Johnson finished with 17 also had 11 rebounds for his first career double-double.
 Virginia Tech played its first game without top rebounder Chris Clarke, who will miss the rest of the season with an ACL injury.

 Virginia Tech had a quick turnaround from its double-overtime win against rival Virginia on Sunday and the Hokies didn't get off to a good start, making 1 of 6 while Pitt started the game on a 12-3 run.